Hail to the Thief: Further releases

 Radiohead left EMI after their contract ended in 2003.
 In 2007, EMI released Radiohead Box Set, a compilation of albums recorded while Radiohead were signed to EMI, including Hail to the Thief.
 After a period of being out of print on vinyl, Hail to the Thief was reissued as a double LP on 19 August 2008 as part of the "From the Capitol Vaults" series, along with other Radiohead albums.
 Radiohead performed some Hail to the Thief tracks for the 2008 live video In Rainbows – From the Basement.

 On 31 August 2009, EMI reissued Hail to the Thief in a 2-CD "Collector's Edition" and a 2-CD 1-DVD "Special Collector's Edition".
 The first CD contains the original album; the second CD collects B-sides and live performances previously compiled on the Com Lag (2plus2isfive) EP; the DVD contains music videos and a live television performance.
 Radiohead had no input into the reissue and the music was not remastered.
 Pitchfork gave it 8.6 out of 10, naming the "Collector's Edition" the week's "best new reissue" and "Gagging Order" the best B-side included in the bonus material.
 The A.V.
-Club gave it A-, writing that the bonus content was all "worth hearing, though the live tracks stand out".
+Club gave it A−, writing that the bonus content was all "worth hearing, though the live tracks stand out".
 The EMI reissues were discontinued after Radiohead's back catalogue was transferred to XL Recordings in 2016.
 In May 2016, XL reissued Radiohead's back catalogue on vinyl, including Hail to the Thief.

-In the process of arranging Hamlet Hail to the Thief, Yorke revisited Radiohead's live performances and was "shocked at the energy ...
+Yorke reworked Hail to the Thief for Hamlet Hail to the Thief, a production of Hamlet by the Royal Shakespeare Company that opened at Aviva Studios, Manchester, in April 2025.
+Yorke said Hail to the Thief "chimes with the underlying grief and paranoia" of Hamlet.
+He said working on the play had been a "healthy" way for Radiohead to revisit the album, which they felt unsatisfied with, and "claim back the original sentiment".
+In the process, Yorke revisited Radiohead's Hail to the Thief tour recordings and was "shocked at the energy ...
 I barely recognised us".
-Radiohead released performances from London, Amsterdam, Buenos Aires and Dublin as Hail to the Thief (Live Recordings 2003–2009) digitally on 13 August 2025, with CD and vinyl releases on 31 October.
-It was mixed by Ben Baptie and mastered by Matt Colton.
-Radiohead described it as a way to "re-evaluate their relationship" with Hail to the Thief.
-Pitchfork gave the album 8.1 out of 10, praising its "mutation of the acrid mood on the studio album into something immense, constructive, and cathartic".
-Rolling Stone gave it three out of five, praising the performances and expressing hope for further live releases.
+Radiohead released a selection of performances as Hail to the Thief (Live Recordings 2003–2009) on digital formats on 13 August 2025, with CD and vinyl releases on 31 October.